 F2 Navigates to the next bookmark in the Active File.
 F3 Find again.

-F4 Runs highlighted text.
+F 4 Runs highlighted text, or of no text is highlighted, runs the statement under cursor and goes to the next statement.
 F5 Run file at top of Action List.

 F6 Debug file at top of Action List.
 Inside a debug session, F6 will cause the debugger to run to the next breakpoint, or the end of the file if no breakpoints are encountered.

 F7 Edit file at top of Action List.

 F8 Step in (during a debug session).

 F9 Step over (during a debug session).

 F10 Step out (during a debug session).

-CTRL+D Debug the Active File.
+CTR+D Debug the Active File.

 CTRL+R Run the Active File.